Contact surgery numbers: Computing the homotopical invariants after surgery

 If $t\leq-2$, the $\de_3$-invariant of its contact structures take the values

 where the upper line of signs in the equation corresponds to the positive stabilization of $K_1$ and the lower line of signs corresponds to the negative stabilization of $K_1$. \end{cor}

-\begin{rem} We observe, that in Corollary~\ref{cor:+1first}, $\tb(K_{t-2})=2$ is even and thus $r'$ is odd, so ${r'}^2-5$ is always divisible by $4$.
-In fact, the first formula in Corollary~\ref{cor:+1first} yields integer $\de_3$-invariants.
-Similarly, we see that $t\pm r$ is always odd, thus $(t\pm r)^2-1$ is divisible by $4$ and thus the second equation in Corollary~\ref{cor:+1first} yields integer values as well.
+\begin{rem} We observe, that in Corollary~\ref{cor:+1first}, $\tb(K_{t-2})=2$ is even and thus $r'$ is odd, so ${r'}^2-5$ is always divisible by $4$ but not by $8$.
+In fact, the first formula in Corollary~\ref{cor:+1first} yields odd $\de_3$-invariants.
+Similarly, we see that $t\pm r$ is always odd, thus $(t\pm r)^2-1$ is divisible by $8$ and thus the second equation in Corollary~\ref{cor:+1first} takes values in the even integers.

-Similarly, we observe that in Corollary~\ref{cor:-1first}, $1-{r'}^2$ is always divisible by $4$ and that $t\pm r$ is always odd, thus $1-(t\pm r)^2$ is divisible by $4$. \end{rem}
+Similarly, we observe that in Corollary~\ref{cor:-1first}, $1-{r'}^2$ is always divisible by $8$ and that $t\pm r$ is always odd, thus $1-(t\pm r)^2$ is divisible by $8$ and we get odd $\de_3$-invariants in the second equation of Corollary~\ref{cor:-1first}. \end{rem}

 In particular, we get the following two key results completely characterizing the possible values of the $\de_3$-invariants obtained by contact surgery along different Legendrian realizations of the same smooth knot type.
-To formulate the results compactly we first introduce notation.
+To formulate the results compactly we first introduce some notation.

 Let $K$ in $S^3$ be a smooth, unoriented knot with two oriented Legendrian realizations $L^+_{max}$ and $L^-_{max}$ of $K$ (which are allowed to be isotopic) such that $\operatorname{TB}=\tb(L^+_{max})=\tb(L^-_{max})$ and $\operatorname{ROT}=\rot(L^+_{max})=-\rot(L^-_{max})\geq 0$ such that any other oriented Legendrian realization $L$ of $K$ has classical invariants $\tb(L)$ and $\rot(L)$ such that $\tb(L)$ and $\rot(L)$ are also obtained as classical invariants of a stabilization of $L^+_{max}$ or $L^-_{max}$.
 We define the integer